 These reserves include the actuarial profit/(loss) (and the relevant deferred taxation) arising from recalculations of (a) the present value of defined benefit commitments, and (b) the fair value of assets which, according to the revised standard IAS 19, are recognised in the statement of comprehensive income.

-10. Suppliers and other liabilities
+10. Trade and other payables